How to Concatenate Date/Day, Month, and Year in Excel

 dataset to concatenate multiple dates

 • If the dates are in text format, you can simply use the Ampersand (&) symbol to do that.
-But if these are date values, then you need to use the TEXT Function also to keep the formatting.
+But if these are date values, you must also use the TEXT Function to keep the formatting.

-• Apply the following formula in cell D5 and drag the Fill Handle icon below.
+• Enter the following formula in cell D5 and drag the Fill Handle icon below.

 =TEXT(B5,"m/dd/yyyy")&" - "&TEXT(C5,"m/dd/yyyy")